Have you received a Wage Garnishment notice from the IRS recently?

-Well, you need to get in touch with us at Defense Tax Group ASAP.
+Well, you need to get in touch with us at Defense Tax Partners ASAP.
 IRS wage garnishments are no joke.
 If you owe the IRS any unpaid taxes, they are fully entitled to take an equivalent amount out of your wages.

 This doesn’t happen all of a sudden.
 The IRS first sends many letters before taking a chunk out of your wages.
 If this does not solve the matter, then they could go ahead and send you to jail.